Toasted-ctrl/ai_api/README.md

 > A unified API gateway for multiple LLM providers.

 This project intends to build an "Artificial Intelligence API" (AIA), which will serve as an API gateway to multiple LLM providers.
-Currently only Ollama is supported, but the intention is to add support for more providers later on (Anthropic, OpenAI, Melious, etc.).
+Currently the following LLM Providers are supported: Ollama, Anthropic and Melious.
+I'll likely add OpenAI and Google as well.

 ## Features
 - Login support (Google OAuth2) for Applications intended to serve multiple users.